What is influencer marketing?

 Word of mouth is arguably the oldest form of advertising.
 In its most basic sense, all it really refers to is customers telling other people about businesses, products, and services – both in positive and negative ways.

 We’ve come a long way in marketing, and are no longer simply telling consumers about products.
 But does that mean that word of mouth should be disregarded as an advertising tactic?
-Definitely not.

-And if you go about it wisely, your business could harness this power and use it to share information in a way that is seen as trustworthy by potential customers.
+And if you go about it wisely, your business could harness this power and use social media influencer marketing to share information in a way that is seen as trustworthy by potential customers.

-What is Influencer Marketing?
+What is influencer marketing?

 But to fully understand why it is a valuable marketing strategy, it is important to recognize the impact of word of mouth, and why it is particularly effective from certain people.

 Word of mouth advertising